-Other industries that use certain organic chemicals also may put workers at risk for bladder cancer if exposure is not limited by good workplace safety practices.
+Workers in other industries that use certain organic chemicals also may be at risk for bladder cancer if exposure is not limited by good workplace safety practices.
 The industries carrying highest risks include the makers of rubber, leather, textiles, and paint products as well as printing companies.
 Other workers with an increased risk of developing bladder cancer include painters, machinists, printers, hairdressers (likely because of heavy exposure to hair dyes), and truck drivers (likely because of exposure to diesel fumes).

-Cigarette smoking and workplace exposures may act together to cause bladder cancer.
+Cigarette smoking and workplace exposures can act together to cause bladder cancer.
 Smokers who work with the cancer-causing chemicals noted above have an especially high risk of developing bladder cancer.